Is there a lot of crime in Salinas?

 We asked people if there is a lot of crime.
 They answered...

 "Salinas is a relatively safe place to visit, however, petty crimes such as pickpocketing and theft have been reported in certain areas.
 It is important to be aware of your surroundings and to keep your belongings secure when out and about.
-Tourists are advised not to carry expensive possessions or large amounts of money, and to use cash machines located in safe areas during their visit to Salinas," remarked another expat in Salinas, Ecuador, Ecuador.
+Tourists are advised not to carry expensive possessions or large amounts of money, and to use cash machines located in safe areas during their visit to Salinas," mentioned another expat when asked about moving to Salinas, Ecuador, Ecuador.

 Other Questions: